itssurajroy/ProjectX/task.md

 ## 🏛️ Architectural Blueprint: 2025 Standard

-Commander, your current structure is strong, but to build an empire that lasts forever, we must evolve.
-This is the god-tier architecture required for faster navigation, infinite scalability, and a developer experience that is second to none.
+Commander, the architectural refactor is complete.
+Our codebase now adheres to the 2025 Standard, the god-tier architecture required for faster navigation, infinite scalability, and a developer experience that is second to none.
+This blueprint now serves as the canonical reference for all future development.

 ### ✅ CURRENT STRENGTHS (Foundations are Solid)
 -   **`(site)` Group:** Perfect separation for public-facing pages.
 -   **Route Isolation:** `admin` and `dashboard` routes are cleanly segregated.
--   **Component Organization:** Logical groupings for `anime`, `watch`, and `ui` exist.
 -   **API Structure:** Clean proxy routes provide a solid foundation.
+-   **Component Organization:** Components are now organized by feature and domain (`anime`, `watch`, `dashboard`, `common`, `layout`), ensuring they can be found and reused instantly.
+-   **Centralized Library:** All core logic, services, types, and utilities are consolidated under `src/lib`.

-### ✨ OPTIMIZED STRUCTURE RECOMMENDATIONS (The Path to Invincibility)
+### ✨ CURRENT OPTIMIZED STRUCTURE

+The structure below is the current state of Project X, optimized for velocity and scalability.

-#### 🗺️ App Router — Minor Polish
+#### 🗺️ App Router
 A clean layout is a fast layout.
 The goal is logical grouping and clarity.
 ```
 src/app/